Late Republican and early Imperial Latin poetry (especially Augustan and Flavian)

 The epic tradition

 Darcy Krasne received her B.A. from the University of Oxford in 2002 and her Ph.D. from UC Berkeley in 2011.
 Subsequently, she taught at the University of Arkansas (2011–2012) and the University of Missouri (2012–2016); in Spring 2017, she was a Margo Tytus Visiting Scholar at the University of Cincinnati.

 Her research centers on the interactions of poetics, politics, and mythology in early imperial Latin poetry, especially that of the Augustan and Flavian periods.
-She has published multiple pieces on both Ovid and Valerius Flaccus and is the editor, with Lauren Donovan Ginsberg, of the forthcoming volume After 69 ce: Writing Civil War in Flavian Rome (to be published in De Gruyter’s Trends in Classics Supplementary Volumes series).
-She is currently working on a monograph investigating ideas of cosmos, meteorology, and civil war in Valerius Flaccus’ Argonautica.
+She has published multiple pieces on both Ovid and Valerius Flaccus and is the editor, with Lauren Donovan Ginsberg, of the volume After 69 CE: Writing Civil War in Flavian Rome (2018).
+She is currently working on a monograph, under contract with OUP, that investigates ideas of cosmos, meteorology, and civil war in Valerius Flaccus’ Argonautica.

-“Valerius Flaccus’ Collapsible Universe: Patterns of Cosmic Disintegration in the Argonautica,” in L. D. Ginsberg and D. A. Krasne (eds.), After 69 CE: Writing Civil War in Flavian Rome.
-Berlin: De Gruyter (forthcoming).
+“Valerius Flaccus’ Collapsible Universe: Patterns of Cosmic Disintegration in the Argonautica,” in L. D. Ginsberg and D. A. Krasne (eds.), After 69 CE: Writing Civil War in Flavian Rome, 363–85.
+Berlin: De Gruyter, 2018.

 “Succeeding Succession: Cosmic and earthly succession in the Fasti and Metamorphoses,” in L. Fulkerson and T. Stover (eds.), Repeat Performances: Ovidian Repetition and the Metamorphoses, 125–53.
 Madison: University of Wisconsin Press, 2016.